masum-mir/ds-algorithms/README.md

+# Data Structure & Algorithms

+---

 # 📦 Array Data Structure

 An **Array** implementation in Java with a wide range of operations for **mastering Data Structures & Algorithms** step-by-step.
 This implementation includes **dynamic resizing**, multiple insertion and deletion methods, searching, sorting, reversing, and more.